Henry Dwight Sedgwick: Early life

 Sedgwick was born in Stockbridge, Massachusetts, the second of five children born to Henry Dwight Sedgwick II (1824-1903) and Henrietta Ellery Sedgwick (1829-1899).
 On his paternal grandmother's side, he was part of the New England Dwight family.
 His paternal great-grandfather was Theodore Sedgwick.
 He had an older sister, Jane Minot (1859-1918), and three younger brothers, Theodore (1863-1951), Alexander "Aleck" (1867-1929) and Ellery Sedgwick.

+Sedgwick graduated from Harvard University in 1882, and studied law in Boston until 1884 when he was admitted to the bar.

 Career

-Sedgwick graduated from Harvard University in 1882, and studied law in Boston until 1884 when he was admitted to the bar.
-He practiced law in New York City from 1885 to 1898.
+Sedgwick practiced law in New York City from 1885 to 1898.
+He later became an author and wrote several historical biographies on Isaac Thomas Hecker, Henry of Navarre, Alfred de Musset, and Marcus Aurelius.

 He was elected to the National Institute of Arts and Letters, and was elected in 1893 as a member of the American Academy of Arts and Letters, whose members were chosen from the National Institute; they have since become one entity.
 He also was a member of the American Academy of Arts and Sciences (Boston) and the Massachusetts Historical Society.

-He later became an author and wrote several historical biographies on Isaac Thomas Hecker, Henry of Navarre, Alfred de Musset, and Marcus Aurelius.